Skuriles/discordBot/Readme.md

 1. Download Code
 2. Do "npm install" in root folder
-3. Create a private.js file in root with content:
+3. Create a ".env" file in root with content:

 ```
-    module.exports = {
-    botToken: "YOUR BOT TOKEN"
-    };
+   BOTTOKEN=<YOUR BOT TOKEN>
 ```

 4. Configure configuration.json to your wishes (roles will be automatically added on bot start if they not already exist)